Master of Science in Equity and Diversity in Education

 This program is available in a hybrid face-to-face/online version or an online-only version that has fewer course options.
 In either case, program faculty include:

-- Lynda Wiest, Program Director, Professor of Mathematics Education and Educational Equity
+- Lynda Wiest, Program Coordinator, Literacy, Language & Culture; Professor of Mathematics Education and Educational Equity

 - Rod Case, Associate Professor of TESOL